SkopeMagneticResonanceTechnologies/Pulseq-Sequences/README.md

 ## Pulseq files

-The Pulseq files included in this repository have been created for a 7T Siemens whole-body system.
+The Pulseq files included in this repository have been created for a 7T Siemens whole-body system. **Please check that the selected echo-spacings do not fall within the forbidden frequencies of your gradient system.**

 ## Warranties